General Mills, Inc. [GIS] stock Initiated by Citigroup analyst, price target now $67

-General Mills, Inc. [NYSE: GIS] surged by $1.32 during the normal trading session on while it closed the day at $69.66.
+General Mills, Inc. [NYSE: GIS] traded at a low on Wednesday, posting a -2.23 loss after which it closed the day’ session at $68.99.
 The company report on March 20, 2024 at 7:00 AM that General Mills Reports Fiscal 2024 Third-quarter Results.

 Net sales of $5.1 billion were down 1 percent in the third quarter and organic net sales1 were also down 1 percent; on a 2-year compound growth basis, net sales were up 6 percent and organic net sales were up 7 percent.